 Holly’s Recipe Highlights

-- Flavor: This beef stew has a rich brown gravy and lots of veggies for a homestyle stew the whole family will love.
+- Flavor: This beef stew has a rich brown gravy and is packed with veggies for a homey flavor with minimal effort.

-- Technique: Sear the beef to add extra flavor—do this in batches because if you overcrowd the pan, you won’t get a good sear.
+- Technique: Sear the beef to add extra flavor.
+To get a good sear, complete this in batches and avoid overcrowding the pan.

-- Serving suggestions: You can skip the potatoes in the stew and spoon it over mashed potatoes.
+- Serving Suggestions: Skip the potatoes in the stew and spoon it over mashed potatoes.

 - Vegetables: Onion, carrots, and celery add great flavor.
+Chop them into 1-inch pieces so they hold up during cooking.

-- Potatoes: Potatoes slightly thicken the broth and make it this stew hearty and filling.
+- Potatoes: Potatoes slightly thicken the broth and make this stew hearty and filling.
 Waxy potatoes (like red, Yukon gold, or baby potatoes) hold their shape better than russets, but either can be used.

-- Broth: This beefy and flavorful broth is the foundation of crockpot beef stew – use beef stock or broth.
-You can substitute one cup of broth for dry red wine for a boost of flavor—try Merlot or Cabernet Sauvignon.
+- Broth: This beefy and flavorful broth is the foundation.
+For added flavor, try swapping a cup of the broth for a dry red wine like Merlot or Cabernet Sauvignon.
 Add it to the pan in Step 4 to deglaze it.

-- Vegetable juice: Vegetable juice adds a flavor boost without making the broth too tomato-forward.
-It can be replaced with a reduced sodium version or bloody mary mix.
+- Vegetable Juice: Vegetable juice adds a flavor boost without making the broth too tomato-forward.
+It can be replaced with a reduced-sodium version or Bloody Mary mix.

 How to Make Crockpot Beef Stew

-- Brown seasoned beef in a skillet, transfers to the crockpot and cook onion before adding it in.
+- Brown seasoned beef in a skillet, transfer it to the crockpot, and cook the onions before adding in.

-- Deglaze the skillet with broth or wine, pour into the crockpot, and add the remaining ingredients except peas (full recipe below).
+- Deglaze the skillet, pour into the crockpot, and add the remaining ingredients except peas (full recipe below).

 - Cook until beef is tender, stir in a cornstarch slurry to thicken, then add peas and heat through.